Have you ever experienced a fealing of uneasiness before a job interview or while waiting for the results of a medical test?

 You may start avoiding appointments or social situations fearing that your anxiety problem will get worse, but eventually your worries and fears will prevent you from living your life the way you’d like to.

-Sure, you may go visit a doctor at the hospital and he’ll gives you a prescription for some medications to control your anxiety.
-The problem with this kind of drugs however, is that they don’t really cure your anxiety, they only will put a temporary patch on it, untill you keep taking it (as for alchol or other “self-medications”).
-In time, you may even develop a dangerous addiction to those meds.
+Sure, you may go visit a psychiatrist doctor at the hospital and he’ll gives you a prescription for some medications to control your anxiety.
+The problem with this kind of meds however, is that they don’t really cure your anxiety, they only will put a temporary patch on it, untill you keep taking it.
+In time, you may even develop a unhealty tolerance to those meds.

 While having an anxiety disorder can be disabling, preventing you from living the life you want, it’s important to know that you’re not alone.
 Anxiety disorders are among the most common mental health issues, and are highly treatable.

-At MindMatters, we are skilled in giving help to individuals and to teach them how to reduce anxiety naturally and to cope with it.
-With counseling and cognitive-behavioural techniques you will be able to reduce your symptoms and regain control of your life permanently.
+At MindMatters, we are skilled in giving help to individuals and to advice them how to reduce anxiety naturally and to cope with it.
+With consulting and cognitive-behavioural techniques you will be able to reduce your symptoms and regain control of your life permanently.